pieroblunda/medium-blog/articles/can-developer-productivity-be-measured.md

 On the other hand, team performance, is far more visible.
 Maybe, the best way to track it is to ask, _"Does the team consistently deploy working software for the customer?"_" This echoes the [third Agile principle](https://agilemanifesto.org/principles.html).
 Booked hours, story points, breakdown charts, and task throughputs are easy to measure, but they usually don’t give answers to right questions.

 The correct way to measure the productivity of a team is to understand the level of satisfaction that the customer has with the software.
+It is not casual the fact that Apple is in the top of American Customer Satisfaction Index and its [position at market cap](https://companiesmarketcap.com/apple/marketcap/).
 Negative feedback from our customers/users are more important than positives ones because negative feedback has more information about what we are doing wrong.

 If we don’t measure productivity change from sprint to sprint, it doesn’t mean that we don’t have a clue at all.
 “Cycle time” is a measure of the time it takes for a bug, feature, or task to move from one status to another.
 Cycle time can tell you where there are bottlenecks, blockers, or breakdowns in your process in order to be addressed by your development team.
 Useful to decide if you should to get a new quality assurance specialist.
 Although it's true that a productive tester has high delivery rate and push modifies frequently, is not true that testers who has high delivery rate are productive.